knotation/knotation-examples/owl-annotations.md

 @prefix ex: <http://example.com/>

 : ex:s
-ex:p: A
+ex:a: A
-> ex:p: B is an annotation on A
+> ex:b: B is an annotation on A
 ```

 ### File: example2.ttl